 Handler specifies which function should be called upon initialization. "lambda_function" is referring to the function, so "handler" here specifies that the function handler within

 lambda_function.py is what will get called upon execution.

 Scroll down until you hit this pretty little gem:

 We need to specify the VPC this function will interact with.
 If you created an RDS already, go ahead select the VPC you created.
 Add a bunch of subnets (whichever ones).
 Finally, select a security group.
 Remember that the permissions of this group determine whether or not your VPC is allowed to speak to this function.
 If you're struggling with this, check out the AWS MySQL post again.
 I'm not going to link it twice in one post, sorry.
 I have self respect you know.

 There's a lot to take in when playing around in AWS.
-The gibberish terminology and horrible documentation doesn't help this at all, so if any of this is frustrating just know it's supposed to be.
+The combination of gibberish terminology and horrible documentation doesn't exactly make for solid user experience.
+If you're new to AWS and any of this seems frustrating, know it's supposed to be.
 Amazon owns you, and they hate you.
 Kind of like God.

 I'd suggest messing around the interface, and maybe even check out API Gateway a bit to get a feel for how that stuff looks.
 They set you up with a cute demo to make you think it's going to be easy, so maybe you'll enjoy that.
 Next time, we're going to crank out some Lambdas.